This article is sponsored by Janome sewing machines

 For those on a tight budget why not look out for drop in days or taster session which can be free or as cheap as £5.
 Follow your local providers on social media to find out when they will be happening.
 Adult education sewing classes also tend to be more suited to a smaller budget.

 Alternatively many sewing groups are happy to share skills with new members and often only charge a nominal membership of a pound or two a session, some are even free.
 Remember that if you are claiming certain benefits you can get funding towards courses, ask your job centre or the course provider for information.

 There are many websites that offer free projects and tutorials to help yet you started.
 A couple I would recommend are http://www.startsewing.co.uk/ for great tutorials and guides, www.freeneedle.com for free patterns and tutorials sourced from all over the net and http://sewing.about.com/od/beginner1/bb/sewing101.htm which has advice on all things sewing related.
 Plus of course we have many sewing projects and sewing tutorials freely available on this site.
 We also have a series of projects designed specifically for beginners - So Sew Simple.

 There are numerous video tutorials to be found on YouTube plus many sewing magazines or businesses offer free tutorials and guides on their websites.
-Seams So Easy have some useful videos for beginners here.
+Seams So Easy have some useful videos for beginners here and the Thrifty Stitcher (sewing advisor to The Great British Sewing Bee) has some useful videos here.
 Try asking around your friends, you may have a friend who could teach you to sew or look on some of the skill swap sites online.
 Whatever your budget, even if it is nonexistent, there is still a way to learn to sew.
 Have fun learning and do come and join us on Facebook to tell us what you have been making.